San Jose Creek: History

 From 1829, San Jose Creek was a stopping place on the Old Spanish Trail first used by Antonio Armijo.
-In 1837, much of its upper reaches were enclosed within the Rancho San Jose.
+In 1837, much of its upper reaches were enclosed within the Rancho San José, which became San Jose Township, a historic township in Los Angeles County, and ultimately the cities of Pomona and Walnut.
+Because of its strategic location between the San Jose Hills and Puente Hills, the Union Pacific Railroad laid tracks along its route connecting Los Angeles with San Bernardino and Salt Lake City.